Exporting to Qatar

 There is a 100% tariff imposed on alcohol and tobacco products in Qatar.

-You should check you’ve paid excise duty on any alcohol, alcoholic drinks, energy products, electricity or tobacco products you send to Qatar.
+You should check you’ve paid excise duty on any alcohol, alcoholic drinks, energy products, electrical or tobacco products you send to Qatar.

 Find out more about excise duty and duty drawback outside the EU.